Audio sample number 29, and then we'll get to number four in an order.

 Why not the pensions they contributed to?

-Well, a lawyer, Scott Williams, who represents the city of Pritchard, said you can't draw blood from a turnip.
+Well, a lawyer, Scott Williams, who represents the city of Pritchard, said, you can't draw blood from a turnip.

 All the colloquialisms you want to come up with, if the money's not there, we can't pay it.

-And this is what Walker, this is what people in Wisconsin and elsewhere, all these other bankrupt states who have unfunded and underfunctioned pen underfunded pensions are trying to avoid the day comes when they can't pay it.
+And this is what Walker, this is what people in Wisconsin and elsewhere, all these other bankrupt states who have unfunded and underfunded pensions are trying to avoid the day comes when they can't pay it.

 They say, look, you got two options.

-We're either at some point down the line gonna not have the money to pay your pension or your health care.
+We're either at some point down the line going to not have the money to pay your pension or your health care, or we're going to have to lay you off.

 These are the two options.